Thermal comfort: Relative humidity

 Relative humidity (RH) is the ratio of the amount of water vapor in the air to the amount of water vapor that the air could hold at the specific temperature and pressure.
 While the human body has thermoreceptors in the skin that enable perception of temperature, relative humidity is detected indirectly.
 Sweating is an effective heat loss mechanism that relies on evaporation from the skin.
 However at high RH, the air has close to the maximum water vapor that it can hold, so evaporation, and therefore heat loss, is decreased.
-On the other hand, very dry environments (RH < 20-30%) are also uncomfortable because of their effect on the mucous membranes.

-The recommended level of indoor humidity is in the range of 30-60% in air conditioned buildings, but new standards such as the adaptive model allow lower and higher humidities, depending on the other factors involved in thermal comfort.
+On the other hand, very dry environments (RH < 20–30%) are also uncomfortable because of their effect on the mucous membranes.
+The recommended level of indoor humidity is in the range of 30–60% in air conditioned buildings, but new standards such as the adaptive model allow lower and higher humidity, depending on the other factors involved in thermal comfort.

 Recently, the effects of low relative humidity and high air velocity were tested on humans after bathing.
 Researchers found that low relative humidity engendered thermal discomfort as well as the sensation of dryness and itching.
 It is recommended to keep relative humidity levels higher in a bathroom than other rooms in the house for optimal conditions.